 Reddit has a sub-forum on cast iron, which you can check out.

-There is an abundance of groups devoted to vintage cast iron cookware in addition to the GCICA Facebook Page.
-If you are in learning about a particular manufacturer, you might try searching under that name; I bet you will find a Facebook page devoted to the topic.
+There is an abundance of groups devoted to vintage cast iron cookware.
+In addition to the GCICA Facebook Page, the Wagner & Griswold Facebook Page, and my Griswold Cookware Facebook Page, if you are in learning about a particular manufacturer, you might try searching under that name; I bet you will find a Facebook page devoted to the topic.
 Here are a few Facebook sites about vintage cast iron that are very active and educational.
 A quick search will turn up many more.

 So many publications have written about vintage and antique cast iron that it is impossible to list them.
 I can assure you that if you take a few moments to type your query into google, you will get a plethora of results.
 Do some research!

-While running the business, I wrote a number of blog posts about vintage and antique cast iron; some may be helpful to you.
+While running my previous business, I wrote a number of blog posts about vintage and antique cast iron; some may be helpful to you.
 Click on any of the titles to be brought to the post.

 More by Mary